wp-plugins/memberful-wp/readme.txt

 Tags: memberful, member, memberships, recurring payments, recurring billing, paywall, subscriptions, stripe, oauth, oauth2 Requires at least: 3.6
 Tested up to: 3.8
-Stable tag: 1.1.3
+Stable tag: 1.2.0
 License: GPLv2 or later

 Sell memberships and restrict access to content with WordPress and Memberful.

 == Description ==

-Integrates your WordPress site with [Memberful](https://memberful.com) using the Memberful OAuth 2.0 endpoint.
-Memberful is a service for selling recurring memberships to your website with [Stripe](https://stripe.com).
+A simple WordPress membership plugin that integrates your site with [Memberful](https://memberful.com).
+Memberful is a service for selling subscriptions to your website with [Stripe](https://stripe.com).

 Features include: